emunozdc/pyranges_plot/README.md

 ## Coming soon
 * Option to turn off introns.
-* New function for displaying data with transcript structure.
 * Accept different PyRanges objects or DataFrames as input for the same plot.
 * Bases will be displayed along coordinates.
 * Colorblind friendly.